Web Recorder

 Frame 1129 (1).png

-Exporting a Script as JSON
+Exporting the Script as JSON

 This option provides additional information on script failures, facilitating feedback submission and analysis.